ltfschoen/jekyll-now/_posts/2016-11-17-Building-Apps-React-Flux.md

 ---
 layout: post
-title: Building Apps with React and Flux (by Cory House from Pluralsight) (in progress!)
+title: Building Apps with React and Flux (by Cory House from Pluralsight) (DONE)
 ---

 * Cory House @housecor